 Roy Johnston brings a unique and strategic perspective to the practice of law.
 As a successful former businessman with strong managerial and marketing education and experience, he understands the opportunities and challenges facing the modern business owner and manager.
 He is an active member of the Business, Real Estate and Trusts & Estates Sections of both the California State Bar and the Sonoma County Bar Association.
 He is currently the chair of the Trusts & Estates Section of the Sonoma County Bar Association, and a member of the North Bay Association of Realtors and the North Coast Builders Association.
 He is a regular speaker at business and estate planning seminars and workshops.

 Roy received a Juris Doctorate from Empire College of Law, a Bachelor of Science in Business Administration from the University of Wyoming, and an Associate Degree from Casper College.
-He and his wife, Barbara, are active members of Redwood Covenant Church and when not spoiling their three grandchildren and Buster, their Bichon Frisé dog, they enjoy sailing their sailboat “Lucy!” on the San Francisco Bay.
+He and his wife, Barbara, are active members of Bayside Church Santa Rosa and when not spoiling their five grandchildren and Petey, their Bichon Frisé dog, they enjoy sailing their sailboat “Lucy!” on the San Francisco Bay.

 To contact Roy, click here